-The 2019 Championship Round will take place at the University of Prince Edward Island in Charlottetown, PEI, Canada, featuring the 16 teams that advance from the Qualifying Round.
+The 2024 Championship Round will be hosted by Technological University Dublin in Ireland, and will feature the 16 teams that advance from the Qualifying Round.

 Divisional Matches (Round Robin)

 In the preliminary stage, teams are divided into four divisions of four universities each.
 Teams compete sequentially against each of the other teams in their division in a series of three round-robin matches.
-Following each match, the judging panel awards a total of 13 points across the two teams based on their relative performance (e.g., 7-to-6 or 8.5-to-4.5).
+Following each match, the judging panel awards a total of 11 points across the two teams based on their relative performance (e.g., 6-to-5 or 7.5-to-3.5).
 No ties are permitted.
 The two teams in each division with the highest cumulative scores following this preliminary stage advance to the knockout matches.

 Knockout Matches (Playoffs)

-The knockout phase begins with four quarter-final matches, each pitting the top team from one division against a second-place team from a different division.
-Winners of each quarter-final then advance to the semi-final round.
-Winners of the two semi-final matches meet in the Championship Final.
+The knockout phase begins with four semi-final matches, each pitting the top team from one division against a second-place team from a different division.
+Winners of each of the four semi-finals then advance to Championship Final.

 Judging in the Championship Round is done holistically, with consideration given to both the merits of the plan and its justification.
 Recommendations should be logical, actionable, realistic, creative, and well-founded.
 Presentations should be clear, concise, and persuasive, with clear effort to show the link between recommendations and the underlying analysis.
 Since this is an international business competition, preference is given to presentations that consider the role of cultural, economic, political, legal, demographic, and geographic variations, where appropriate.